davesnuthouse/RedGuild/README.md

 Required urgently:
 * Prevent out of date editors from syncing at all
 * Warnings on functions that change dkp table version to advise editor they aren't the highest version
-* A bold change to improve sync efficiency (might brake everything so held off for now)

 Features to deliver ASAP:
 * Redo the way DKP table saves to a single button commit (hook into editor rollback funcitonality)